Kant’s Critique of Metaphysics

 How does Kant demonstrate this?
 Both the thesis and antithesis arguments are apagogic, i.e., that they constitute indirect proofs.
 An indirect proof establishes its conclusion by showing the impossibility of its opposite.
 Thus, for example, we may want to know, as in the first antinomy, whether the world is finite or infinite.
 We can seek to show that it is finite by demonstrating the impossibility of its infinitude.
 Alternatively, we may demonstrate the infinitude of the world by showing that it is impossible that it is finite.
 This is exactly what the thesis and antithesis arguments purport to do, respectively.
 The same strategy is deployed in the second antinomy, where the proponent of the thesis position argues for the necessity of some ultimately simple substance by showing the impossibility of infinite divisibility of substance, etc.

 Obviously, the success of the proofs depends on the legitimacy of the exclusive disjunction agreed to by both parties.
 Both parties, that is, assume that “there is a world,” and that it is, for example, “either finite or infinite.”
 Herein lies the problem, according to Kant.
 The world is, for Kant, neither finite nor infinite.
 The opposition between these two alternatives is merely dialectical.
+In the cosmological debates, each party to the dispute falls prey to the ambiguity in the idea of the world.

 In the dynamical antinomies, Kant changes his strategy somewhat.
 Rather than arguing (as in the mathematical antinomies) that both conclusions are false, Kant suggests that both sides to the dispute might turn out to be correct.
 This option is available here, and not in the two mathematical antinomies, because the proponents of the thesis arguments are not committing themselves solely to claims about spatio-temporal objects.
 In the third antinomy, the thesis contends that in addition to mechanistic causality, we must posit some first uncaused causal power (Transcendental Freedom), while the antithesis denies anything but mechanistic causality.
 Here, then, the debate is the standard (though in this case, the specifically cosmological) dispute between freedom and determinism.
 Finally, in the fourth antinomy, the requirement for a necessary being is pitted against its opposite.
 The thesis position argues for a necessary being, whereas the antithesis denies that there is any such being.